SAP-archive/teched2020-DAT263/exercises/ex0/README.md

-# Exercise 1: Appending data to a file
+# Exercise 1: Appending multiple source files to a single file

 In this exercise, you will be append a series of CSV files to an existing files in an S3 bucket.